-On behalf of the landowners we again request the opportunity to meet with DPIE to discuss the implications of the zoning and proposed Non-Certified classification of the entire Subject land and its inclusion in the Strategic Conservation Area with regard to its value and potential to contribute to the orderly development of the Agribusiness precinct.
+On behalf of the landowners we again request the opportunity to meet with OPIE to discuss the implications of the zoning and proposed Non-Certified classification of the entire Subject land with regard to its value and potential to contribute to the orderly development of the Agribusiness precinct.

-We urge the Department to consider this submission and the additional information on the Subject Lands therein and we look forward to receiving your response in due course.
+Finally, we urge the Department to consider this submission and the additional information on the Subject Lands therein and we look forward to receiving your response in due course.